navroop-ch/game_distribution_system/README.md

 More information about each entry in the backlog:

-1. User story: The user stories should specify the user which the task is for (in this case, buyer, seller, both, or admin), and what it is that the user wants to do (follow the example format in the given spreadsheet)
+1. src.User story: The user stories should specify the user which the task is for (in this case, buyer, seller, both, or admin), and what it is that the user wants to do (follow the example format in the given spreadsheet)
 2. Estimation: The estimation should be how much effort you estimate a task will take (for particularly large tasks, break it up into smaller 'sub-tasks' -- you can make their IDs be in the format 1.1, 1.2, ...).
 Within the Scrum Framework the estimation is usually not actual time estimates - a more abstracted metric to quantify effort is used.
 For this project, we want you to use sizes like XS (really tiny task), S (small task), M (medium task), L (large task), or XL (very large task).
 3. Priority: Rank each user story to be either "low", "medium" or "high" priority